 At the EU level, Regulation (EU) 2018/848 regulates organic production and organic product labeling.
-In Romania, Order 45/2022 transposes the provisions of the above-mentioned EU legislation.
+In Romania, Order 45/2022, with the subsequent amendments, transposed the provisions of the abovementioned EU legislation.
 Additionally, Order 241/2020 set a five-year prohibition if an inspection and certification body cancelled its previous certification because of major fraud.
-Order 98/2019 issued by MARD and ANSVSA clarifies the responsibilities of each entity regarding authorizing organic food imports from third countries, as well as the consignment inspection process at the border.
-According to Order 98/2019, it is the responsibility of ANSVSA to verify the import documents for imported organic food from third countries.
+Order 98/2019 issued jointly by MARD and ANSVSA clarifies the responsibilities of each entity regarding authorizing organic food imports from third countries, as well as the consignment inspection process at the border.
+It is the responsibility of ANSVSA to verify the import documents for imported organic food from third countries, as listed in order 98/2019.